alamandor/rywall/README.md

 - Add ```#include "/path/to/colorscheme_file"``` to your Xresources file and comment out the existing colors if needed.

 # Further Use
-Xresource colors can be defined in programs like i3 using the existing system colors.
+- Xresource colors can be defined in programs like i3 using the existing system colors.
 Colors that can be found with this tool.
+- For my testing, I used st terminal which has the option to use the colors defined by Xresources, Xterm can also be used but this hasnt been thouroughly tested.
+# Options
+- h, --help           Help
+- i, --image <file>   Use supplied file for colorscheme
+- s  --save <name>    Use supplied name for colorscheme file generated
+- r                   Reload the default .Xresources file cannot use with -n
+- n --now             Reload Xresources with generated colorscheme
+- c --colorscheme     Load the provided colorscheme file made with the tool in xrdb

 # How it Works
 - When you run the app with the -i option followed by a jpeg image, the most common 16 colors are grabbed from the image.
 This color pallete is saved to a text file that follows the syntax for defining hexadecimal colors as outlined by the Xresource system.
 Mainly, it adds the \* wildcard identifier followed by a color[n] from n = (0-15).